fightformanhood/fight-for-manhood-site/src/program.md

       <div class="ffm-kicker">10 weeks • Wednesdays • 6:00 PM • Knoxville • No cost</div>
       <h1>The Fight for Manhood</h1>
       <p>
-        This is not information.
-It’s formation.
+        This is not a lecture series.
+It’s a crucible.
         Ten weeks to confront drift, expose shame, break fear-based obedience, and step into the light as a son who leads without hiding.
       </p>